William E. Macaulay: Career

 Macaulay, chairman of First Reserve Corporation, was with the firm since its founding in 1983 until his death in 2019.
 He was responsible for supervision of all aspects of the firm's investment program and strategy, as well as overall management of the firm.

 Prior to acquiring First Reserve with John Hill in 1983, Macaulay was a co-founder of Meridien Capital Company, a private equity buyout firm.
 From 1972 to 1982, Macaulay was with Oppenheimer & Co, where he served as director of corporate finance with responsibility for investing Oppenheimer's capital in private equity transactions.
 At Oppenheimer, he also served as a general partner and member of the management committee of Oppenheimer & Co, as well as president of Oppenheimer Energy Corporation.
 He was the founder and largest stockholder of Peppermill Oil Company.

 Macaulay was ranked in the top 400 richest American list by Forbes.

 In September 2006, Macaulay donated $30 million to the City University of New York, (the largest single donation in its history), to purchase a brownstone at 35 West 67th Street that would house The William E. Macaulay Honors College, and to create an endowment to support the college.

 Personal life

 Macaulay was married to Linda Rodger, with two children, two grandchildren, and lived in Greenwich, Connecticut.
 He died on November 26, 2019, at the age of 74 in Cleveland from a heart attack.

+Linda introduced Bill to ornithology and bird recordings, and they were supporters of the Macaulay Library of birdsong.